Vultaire/shutterrip/README.md

 Pictures are downloaded into a file structure which looks something like this:

 ```
-SITE/
+SITE_LINK/
   [#]_ALBUM/
     [#]_<METADATA>.jpg
 ```

-It automatically sanitizes album and metadata strings to work as NTFS file names (for the Windows users out there),
+It automatically sanitizes the site, album and metadata strings in an NTFS-friendly way.
+It should easily run on Windows and non-Windows systems, as long as there is a Python 3 interpreter available to run the script.

 ## Who this is NOT for